RomyToklio/helix/doc/README.md

 ### macOS

-Drag HELIX-Qt to your applications folder, and then run HELIX-Qt.
+Drag Helix-Qt to your applications folder, and then run Helix-Qt.

 ### Need Help?